SpottedOwlet/School_District_Analysis/README.md

 - Scores by School Spending

-<p>The school spending summary was unaffected by the changes made as the changes were only limited to the math and reading scores.
-Hence the changes affected the math and reading scores and their percentages.
+<p>For this analysis, the school budget data is analyzed statistically to get some idea about the distribution of the School Budget Data.
+The bins are then formed so as to accommodate fairly equal numbers of schools in each spending bin.
+The bins are created and then the data is put into respective bins using the pandas function pd.cut.
+The school spending summary is unaffected by the changes made as the changes were only limited to the math and reading scores.
+<p>By categorizing scores in spending bins, we observe that the scores for the lowest spending bins are higher than the scores for the larger spending bins and the scores for the largest spending bins are the lowest in comparison with the other three spending bins. </p>
  <img width="833" alt="spending suammry" src="https://user-images.githubusercontent.com/90424752/142579894-cb49036c-462d-4fcc-9f3c-774cc5740ddb.png">
         </p>

 - Scores by School Size

-<p>The scores by school size metric shows higher average scores and passing percentages for small to medium sized schools.
+<p>Similar to the above analysis, the dataset is categorized into three bins depending on the school size and dataset is divided into three categories using pd.cut method.
+The scores by school size metric shows higher average scores and passing percentages for small to medium sized schools.
 Scores and passing percentages drop significantly for large sized (2000-5000 students) schools.
              <p align=center>
             <kbd><img width="973" alt="size summary" src="https://user-images.githubusercontent.com/90424752/142583174-af1e1d70-66a1-449d-9cd7-472cba0f2f16.png">             </kbd>
        </p>